 Variations do apply in particular areas such as National Parks, conservation areas, Areas of Outstanding National Beauty, World Heritage Sites or within the grounds of a listed building.

 In terms of Building Regulations, the Lodges are built to the highest standards which would normally exceed standards required for building regulations.
 However, Building Regulations approval is not normally be required if the floor area of an ‘outbuiding’ is less than 15 square metres and contains no sleeping accommodation.
 If the floor area is between 15 square metres and 30 square metres, you will not normally be required to apply for Building Regulations approval providing that the outbuilding contains no sleeping accommodation and is at least one metre from any boundary.

-We will always carry out a site survey to check for any likely issues in terms of the positioning of your Lodge in relation to boundaries, adjacent structures, soil type, drains and sewers, trees and general ground conditions.
-If we feel that it is appropriate, we will also advise that you check with your local planning authority to see if permitted development rights apply.
+If you are in any doubt it is advisable to check with your local planning authority to see if permitted development rights apply.
 We can provide a service to help with this process if you need us to.